 The drawback is that wall-mounting isn’t advisable, as this could leave the ports inaccessible.
 Wall-mounting may also make the hidden joystick difficult to use, which you’ll need to modify the settings.
 With this joystick, you can toggle picture modes, manually adjust color temperature, and change the hue and saturation.

-Our tests show that, in addition to the high resolution, this LG monitor supports 90% of the AdobeRGB color gamut.
+Our tests show that, in addition to the high resolution, the LG 34WK95U-W supports 90% of the AdobeRGB color gamut.
 It also has a color error of only 1.1 and a gamma curve of 2.2 — all better than many of the top monitors we have reviewed.
 However, it’s important to note that the standard refresh rate is 60Hz, which isn’t the greatest option for some types of gaming.
 This display does not offer FreeSync or G-Sync technology.

 Why we picked the Acer Predator Gaming X34:

 Many great widescreen displays support G-Sync technology.
 If you’re looking for the best ultrawide that ticks gaming boxes, however, there’s nothing quite like the Acer Predator X34.
 It has a resolution of 3,440 x 1,440 — the sweet spot resolution for gaming — and a native 100Hz refresh rate (120Hz overclocked).
 The brightness isn’t the best at just 300 nits, but that’s more than enough for a non-HDR screen.
 Other great features make up for this panel’s lackluster brightness.